 Installing Civilization 6 mods

-Civ 6 doesn’t have Steam Workshop support yet, but most mods can easily be installed by creating a folder called ‘Mods’ in your Civilization 6 user directory: \Documents\My Games\Sid Meier's Civilization VI.
+Mods that aren't on Workshop can be installed by creating a folder called ‘Mods’ in your Civilization 6 user directory: \Documents\My Games\Sid Meier's Civilization VI.

 Extract mods to your new Mods folder (with each mod in its own subfolder) and then enable them from the ‘Additional Content’ menu in-game.
 Some mods may have extra steps, which I’ll describe in their individual entries.

 If you want to make changes to Civ 6’s files yourself, the simplest way is to make direct changes to the files in Civilization 6’s install directory (after backing up the originals, of course).
 First, find Civ 6’s install folder.
 If you don't know where it is, you can right-click on the game in your Steam library, and selecting Properties > Local Files > Browse Local Files.
 The default install location is Program Files (x86)\Steam\steamapps\common\Sid Meier’s Civilization 6.
 Identify the file you want to mess with, save a copy, and go for it—just don’t forget what you’ve changed.